 Reasons Your Married Sex Life Lacks Passion

-When you got married, you didn’t imagine this is how it would be.
+When you got married, you probably didn’t imagine sex in marriage life would be like this.
 After all, you love each other.
 You are attracted to one another and have good chemistry.
 However, when you are intimate, there is something missing.
 Maybe it is a new development in your relationship.
 Perhaps it has always been that way and you hoped it would eventually change, but it hasn’t.
 Your married sex life is passionless.

 When one or both people in a couple are inhibited, it normally comes from a negative view of sex.
 This negative view may have formed from something as dramatic as abuse.
 Others may have had parents that tried to keep them from having unmarried sex by communicating that sex is bad.
 That association sometimes remains even after marriage.
 Feelings of guilt, fear, and self-consciousness come rushing in like they are still doing something wrong.
 Unfortunately, these are normally deeply engrained (particularly abuse) and need counseling to move towards healing.